Modern Indian Style - Interior Design Guide

 -

-Floor seating is versatile and social—layer vivid, block-printed cushions in a reading nook, living room, or balcony.
-Use patterns that echo classic Indian prints but keep colors and arrangement fuss-free.
-Easy to move and rearrange, they offer both comfort and style without taking up much permanent space.
+Floor seating is versatile and social, so layer vivid block-printed cushions for a cozy reading nook, living room, or balcony setup.
+Look for ways to incorporate traditional Indian patterns but keep the colors and design simple.
+Easy to rearrange and restyle, they provide comfort and design without taking up a lot of space.

 -